What are the advantages of the five-year program?

 When can/do you take the NBCOT exam?

-As of February 2003 the NBCOT exam can be individually scheduled for you once you have completed all degree requirements, including fieldwork, and the thesis if applicable.
+The NBCOT exam can be individually scheduled once you have completed all degree requirements, including fieldwork, and the thesis if applicable.

 Does Ithaca College offer assistance with finding a job once students graduate?

-Often employers notify the department or College of vacancies.
-These are managed by the College's career services office and are also posted in the department.
+Often employers notify the department or college of vacancies.
+These are managed by The Office of Career Services and are also forwarded by email from the department.
 The Office of Career Services will also assist you in creating a professional resume.